 3. Patrick Shoo – Shiong

 South-African Patrick Shoo-Shiong has a degree in Bachelor of Arts Science and he has pursued it to secure an awarding medical career.
-Concentrating purely in generic drugs, Shoo-Shiong has enjoyed a great fortune and at the age of 58, his wealth has accumulated to a whopping net worth of 9 billion dollars according to Forbes.
+Concentrating purely on generic drugs, Shoo-Shiong has enjoyed a great fortune and at the age of 65, his wealth has accumulated to a whopping net worth of 97.8billion dollars according to Forbes.

 Chris Kirubi is a Kenyan entrepreneur, businessman and industrialist who owns a number of companies and is currently a major shareholder of CIC (Centrum Investment Company).
-Having enjoyed great media exposure such as Africa’s 100th Most Influential Personalities (News African Magazine), 20th Most Powerful People in African Business (Forbes) and Life Journeys Scaling Heights, Kirubi is a highly celebrated African billionaire with more than Kshs.
-15 billion wealth.
+Having enjoyed great media exposure such as Africa’s 100th Most Influential Personalities (News African Magazine), 20th Most Powerful People in African Business (Forbes) and Life Journeys Scaling Heights, Kirubi is a highly celebrated African billionaire with about $300 Million, that is more than 30 billion Kshs.

 See Also: A List of 10 Richest South Africans